atmoz/sftp/README.md

 Tip: you can use [atmoz/makepasswd](https://hub.docker.com/r/atmoz/makepasswd/) to generate encrypted passwords:
 `echo -n "your-password" | docker run -i --rm atmoz/makepasswd --crypt-md5 --clearfrom=-`

-## Using SSH key (and no password)
+## Logging in with SSH keys

-Mount all public keys in the user's `.ssh/keys/` directory.
-All keys are automatically appended to `.ssh/authorized_keys`.
+Mount public keys in the user's `.ssh/keys/` directory.
+All keys are automatically appended to `.ssh/authorized_keys` (you can't mount this file directly, because OpenSSH requires limited file permissions).
+In this example, we do not provide any password, so the user `foo` can only login with his SSH key.

 ```
 docker run \